+Fluctuations in the charge environment can cause stochastic frequency shifts of the eNe qubit, which lead to qubit dephasing.
+As illustrated in Fig.~\ref{Fig:Dephasing}a, with the increase of qubit sensitivity to voltage fluctuation, the $T_2^*$ of Q1 decreases to 1.93 \textmu s when biased at $|\partial f_{\rm{q}}/\partial V_{\rm{res}}| = 184.7$\,MHz/mV, corresponding to 15.9\,MHz detuning from the charge sweet spot.
+Further, a single refocusing pulse, i.e. Hahn echo, is insufficient to make the coherence time approach the relaxation limit, indicating considerable high-frequency noise components.

-Figure \ref{Fig:Dephasing}b plots the fitted pure dephasing time ($T_{\phi}$) at bias points away from the sweet-spot as a function of the number of refocusing pulses ($N$).
-The relation between $T_{\phi}$ and $N$ reflects the frequency-dependent noise power distribution.
-For a noise spectrum following $S(f)~\propto~1/f^{\alpha}$, $T_{\phi}$ should scale with $N^{\beta}$, where $\beta = \alpha/(1+\alpha)$ (ref.~\cite{medford2012scaling, jock2022silicon,connors2022charge, yoneda2018quantum}).
-The fitted $\beta$ via this scaling relation provides a more accurate noise distribution compared to individual fittings of the decay curve using $\chi_N(\tau) = (\tau/T_\phi)^{\alpha+1}$ (ref.~\cite{medford2012scaling}).
-For Q1, the average fitting gives $\beta$ = 0.61, corresponding to $\alpha$ = 1.56.
+To probe the high-frequency components of the environmental noise on solid neon, we drove the qubit with Carr-Purcell-Meiboom-Gill (CPMG) sequences.
+Qualitatively, the decoherence time under CPMG sequences $T^{\text{CPMG}}_2$ at all the bias points increases with the refocusing number $N$, approaching $2T_1$, as shown in Fig.~\ref{Fig:Dephasing}a.
+The extracted pure dephasing time $T_{\phi}$ in Fig.~\ref{Fig:Dephasing}b reflects the frequency-dependent noise power distribution.
+For a noise spectrum following $S(f)~\propto~1/f^{\alpha}$, $T_{\phi}$ scales with $N^{\beta}$, where $\beta = \alpha/(1+\alpha)$ (ref.~\cite{medford2012scaling, jock2022silicon,connors2022charge, yoneda2018quantum}).
+The fitted $\beta$ via this scaling relation provides a more accurate noise distribution compared to individual fittings of the decay curve according to qubit dephasing $\chi_N(\tau) = (\tau/T_\phi)^{\alpha+1}$ (ref.~\cite{medford2012scaling}).
+For Q1, the average fitting gives $\beta$ = 0.6(1), corresponding to $\alpha$ = 1.5(6).